Triumph Gold (CVE:TIG) Shares Up 35.3% – Time to Buy?

-Shares of Triumph Gold Corp.
-(CVE:TIG – Get Free Report) traded up 35.3% during trading on Friday .
+Triumph Gold Corp.
+(CVE:TIG – Get Free Report)’s stock price rose 35.3% on Saturday .
 The company traded as high as C$0.23 and last traded at C$0.23.
-178,150 shares traded hands during trading, an increase of 599% from the average session volume of 25,471 shares.
+Approximately 178,150 shares changed hands during mid-day trading, an increase of 599% from the average daily volume of 25,471 shares.
 The stock had previously closed at C$0.17.

 Triumph Gold Stock Up 35.3 %